Birding & Wildlife Viewing in Manitoba

-Welcome to Birding in Manitoba – nestled within three migration corridors over 390 species of birds have been recorded and 287 known to nest.
-Close to the geographic centre of North America, Manitoba attracts birds from east and west.
-A diversity of habitats — grasslands, wetlands, boreal forest and sub-arctic habitats, provide an exciting opportunity to see an amazing diversity of birds.
+Known as a birding mecca, Manitoba is nestled within three migration corridors where over 390 species of birds have been recorded and 287 known to nest.
+Manitoba's diversity of habitats — grasslands, wetlands, boreal forest and sub-arctic habitats, provide an exciting opportunity to see an amazing diversity of birds and other wildlife.
 The best part is that it’s accessible.
-There are boardwalks, viewing mounds, signage, and other types of infrastructure that make it a satisfying experience.
-Plus, you can travel through three different ecosystems in a day and handily cover several birding hotspots.
+For birders and wildlife seekers alike, there are boardwalks, viewing mounds, signage, and other types of infrastructure that help ensure a successful experience.

-With some luck find it all within reach – Spruce Grouse, Sharp-tailed Grouse, Ferruginous Hawk, Yellow Rail, American Three-toed Woodpecker, Philadelphia Vireo, Sprague’s Pipit, Golden-winged Warbler, Connecticut Warbler, Baird’s Sparrow, and Le Conte’s Sparrow, to name a handful.
+With some luck find it all within reach – Spruce Grouse, Sharp-tailed Grouse, Ferruginous Hawk, Yellow Rail, American Three-toed Woodpecker, and Le Conte’s Sparrow, to name a few.
 And, of course, don’t forget Manitoba’s provincial bird – the majestic Great Gray Owl.

-Manitoba’s rich diversity of habitat means you’re just as likely to spot a variety of other interesting wildlife – from black bears to polar bears, beavers to beluga whales, and wolves to moose and elk.
-Add a refreshing hike to your birding adventure, visit eclectic museums tucked away in prairie towns, and absorb the cultural traditions of the First Nations people and early settlers.
+Manitoba’s rich diversity of habitat means you’re just as likely to spot a variety of other interesting wildlife – from black bears to polar bears, beavers to beluga whales, and wolves to deer, moose and elk.
+Manitoba's extensive hiking trails will give you some of the best opportunities for spotting our abundant wildlife.